-so creat nours ) Requires 45 prekindergart 5 hours of approved practicum with en children prior to enrolling in EDUC 573A.
+Requires 45 hours of approved practicum with prekindergarten children prior to enrolling in EDUC 573A.

 EDUC 574 Early Childhood Program Organization and Management EDUC 578 Infants and Toddlers: Development, Methods, Curriculum, & Assessment (Birth-3).
-EDUC 565 The Young Child: Language and Literacy Development EDUC 680 Field Experience ECE: Ages 3 - 5 Must be completed prior to enrolling in EDUC 573A EDUC 681 Field Experience ECE: Kindergarten Must be completed prior to enrolling in EDUC 573A It is reco ommended that EDUC 680 and EDUC 681 be ad between the $3^{rd}$ and $7^{th}$ course in the program.
-EDUC 580 EDUC 300 Pre-Primary Education: Development, Methods, Curriculum & Assessment (Ages 3 - 5) EDUC 594 EDUC 650 Research Evaluation and Design EDUC 650 EDUC 583 Family and Culture Primary Education: Development, EDOC 303 Methods.
-Curriculum & Assessment (Ages 6 - 8) The courses EDUC 573A/E listed above must be completed before 3 EDUC 573A Action Research Project Must be one of the final three courses taken
+EDUC 565 The Young Child: Language and Literacy Development

+EDUC 680 Field Experience ECE: Ages 3 - 5

+Must be completed prior to enrolling in

+EDUC 573A

+EDUC 681 Field Experience ECE: Kindergarten

+Must be completed prior to enrolling in

-EDUC 573A Action Research Project
+EDUC 573A

+\It is recommended that EDUC 680 and EDUC 681 be completed between the 3rd and 7th course in the program.
+EDUC 580 Pre-Primary Education: Development,

+Methods, Curriculum & Assessment

+(Ages 3 - 5)

+Research Evaluation and Design

+Family and Culture

+Primary Education: Development,

+Methods, Curriculum & Assessment

+(Ages 6 - 8)

+\The courses listed above must be completed before EDUC 573A/B

-Must be one of the final three courses taken
+EDUC 573A Action Research Project Must be one of the final three courses taken

 in the program.

 EDUC 573B Practical Application of the Action

 Research Project

 Must be taken after EDUC 573A.

-EDUC 625 Serving and Leading in the Community
+EDUC 625 Serving and Leading in the

-and World
+Community and World

-This course can be completed before EDUC
+\This course can be completed before EDUC

 573A or after EDUC 573B.